Canadiens vs. Bruins Pre-Game & Thread

-The first encounter between Max Pacioretty will likely have to wait until likely the regular season.
+The first encounter between Chara and Max Pacioretty will likely have to wait until likely the regular season.
 Pacioretty did not make the east coast trip, while Chara will play tonight.
-The two teams will meet again Monday, where Pacioretty is scheduled to play and Chara is not.and
+The two teams will meet again Monday, where Pacioretty is scheduled to play and Chara is not.

 Erik Cole - Scott Gomez - Brendan Gallagher

 Olivier Archambault - Dany Masse - Alexander Avtsin

 Forwards: Gregory Campbell, Jordan Caron, Chris Clark, Zach Hamill, Nathan Horton, Brad Marchand, Daniel Paille, Benoit Pouliot, Max Sauve, Tyler Seguin, Shawn Thornton, Trent Whitfield

 Defensemen: Joe Corvo, Zdeno Chara, Zach McKelvie, Adam McQuaid, Steven Kampfer, David Warsofsky

 After the morning skate, coach Jacques Martin emphasized how games like this are important to evaluate the younger players.